vapourlang/vapour-website/docs/io.md

-# Import and Export types
+# Import and Export

-How to export and import types from other packages.
+How to export and import types from other packages?

 ## Export